Diving in the Canary Islands

 More of interest to divers, is that the volcanic seabed has many dramatic rock formations that can be a major attraction to diving in the Canaries.
 The volcanic rock has been eroded in many of our dive sites to create caves, swim-throughs and spectacular underwater arches.
 And if you like the dark it is easier to organise a night dive in the Canaries, as they are not hindered by 'Security Restrictions'.

-rays.
-There are five common species of rays (common, round, marbled electric,
+There are five common species of rays (common, round, marbled electric, eagle and butterfly

-Another misconception is that diving in the Canaries is a bit like the Mediterranean.
+Another misconception is that diving in the Canary Islands is similar to the Mediterranean.
 Fortunately this is not the case, as the Canaries have not suffered from the over-fishing of the Mediterranean, and are much warmer all year round than the Med.
-Diving in one of the high-energy dive sites of the Canaries such as the El Cabrón Marine Reserve in Arinaga is a very different experience to some of the relatively lifeless areas in the Mediterranean.
+Diving in one of the high-energy dive sites of the Canaries such as the El Cabrón Marine Reserve in Arinaga is a much more interesting experience to visiting some of the relatively lifeless areas in the Mediterranean.

 Finally, if you are into wreck diving rather than reef, then Las Palmas in Gran Canaria has one of the best collections of diveable wrecks in the Atlantic.
 "The wrecks here are bigger and better than most Red Sea wrecks" is what one photo-journalist said when he did his first dive on the Arona outside Las Palmas.

-So where are the best places to dive in the Canaries?
+Where are the best places to dive in the Canary Islands?

 - El Hierro is one of the top locations, but it is also one of the most difficult to get to especially from Northern Europe.
 You have to fly to Tenerife then get a ferry to the Island.

-- Los Gigantes in Tenerife is famous for the stingrays, which some of the dive centres feed by hand
+- The Los Gigantes dive site in Tenerife is famous for the stingrays, which some of the dive centres used to feed by hand

 - Puerto del Carmen in Lanzarote has several wrecks close to the harbour.